ichermak/Izi/README.md

 #### Description

-Send an email using 'Send-MailMessage' powershell cmdlets.
+Sends an email using 'Send-MailMessage' powershell cmdlets.

 #### Parameters